zilishen/documentation/templates/style-guide.md

 - Always use the full brand name in the meta description.
 - Never use acronyms instead of the full product names.
-- We don’t need to use trademarks (™) in product documentation.
+- We don't need to use trademarks (™) in product documentation.

 ## Glossary of preferred terms